Adolf Hitler's 50th birthday: Military parade

 A key part of the birthday celebrations was the large demonstration of Nazi Germany's military capabilities.
 The display was intended in part as a warning to the Western powers.
 The parade, which lasted for more than four hours, included 12 companies of the Luftwaffe, 12 companies of the army, and 12 companies of the navy and units of the Schutzstaffel (SS).
 In total, 40,000 to 50,000 German troops took part.
-162 warplanes flew over Berlin.
+162 warplanes also flew over Berlin.
 The grandstand comprised 20,000 official guests, and the parade was watched by several hundred thousand spectators.
-Features of the parade were large long-range air-defence artillery guns, emphasis on motorized artillery and development of air-defence units.
+Features of the parade were large long-range air-defence artillery guns, emphasis on motorised artillery, and the development of air-defence units.
 Joseph Goebbels declared in a broadcast address to the German people:

 Military leaders throughout the country gave addresses to their troops to celebrate the occasion.
 Some, such as Major General (later Generalfeldmarschall) Erich von Manstein, were especially effusive in their praise for their supreme commander.
 Official guests representing 23 countries took part in the celebrations.
 Papal Nuncio Cesare Orsenigo, Slovak State President Jozef Tiso, the heads of the branches of Nazi Germany's armed forces and mayors of German cities offered birthday congratulations at the chancellery.
-Hitler and the Italian dictator, Benito Mussolini, exchanged telegrams that assuring each other that the friendship between Germany and the Kingdom of Italy, both of which were ruled by fascist regimes, could not be disturbed by their enemies.
-The ambassadors of the United Kingdom, France and the United States were not present at the parade since they had been withdrawn after Germany had occupied Czechoslovakia in 1938.
-The US was represented at the troop review by the chargé d'affaires, Raymond H. Geist.
-US President Franklin Roosevelt did not congratulate Hitler on his birthday, in accordance with his practice of not sending birthday greetings to anyone but ruling monarchs.
+Hitler and the Italian dictator, Benito Mussolini, exchanged telegrams that assuring each other that the friendship between Germany and Italy, both of which were ruled by fascist regimes, could not be disturbed by their enemies.
+The ambassadors of the United Kingdom, France, and the United States were not present at the parade since they had been withdrawn after Germany had occupied Czechoslovakia in 1938.
+The U.S. was represented at the troop review by the chargé d'affaires, Raymond H. Geist.
+U.S. President Franklin D. Roosevelt did not congratulate Hitler on his birthday, in accordance with his practice of not sending birthday greetings to anyone but ruling monarchs.
 British King George VI dispatched a message of congratulation to Hitler, but the strained relations between the two countries made his advisors consider whether he should ignore the birthday altogether.

 There was no Polish representation at the parade.